mrocklin/mrocklin.github.io/usage-based-pricing.md

     Users often come in with $100,000 annual cloud bills, but after using the product realize they only need to spend $5,000-10,000.

-    The vast majority of cloud usage today is misuse.
-Our product stops misuse.
+    The vast majority of cloud usage today is misuse and our product stops misuse.
+This is great for the user, and bad for the cloud (🎉).
+However, it's also bad for us (under usage based pricing (😞))
-    -   The user wins
-    -   The cloud loses.
-    -   We also lose (under usage-based pricing)

 2.  **Python** is more prone to these 100x efficiency swings than other technologies, like SQL, where 2-10x is more common.